 So, if you are working with a lower budget or a medium budget, you’ll want to make sure that the screen resolution that the laptop comes with won’t hurt your in-game performance.
 And, in a weird way—especially for budget laptops—it’s almost better to choose a laptop that has a screen resolution that is lower than 1080P.

 The other important display features that you’ll want to consider if you have a larger budget are things like a higher refresh rate and NVIDIA’s G-Sync technology.
-A lot of ~$1,500 or higher gaming laptops right now come with 1080P displays that have 144Hz refresh rates and come with G-Sync.
+A lot of ~$1,500 or higher gaming laptops right now come with 1080P displays that have high refresh rates and come with G-Sync.
 The combination of the higher refresh rate and G-Sync will deliver an insanely smooth in-game experience.

 3. Inadequate Cooling on A Gaming Laptop Can Render it Useless